cloudnativenow/heracles-docs/README.md

-Documentation project for the HLA Workshop.
+Documentation project for the Predictive AIOps Workshop.
 In addition it describes how to install [Pandoc](https://pandoc.org/MANUAL.html) and generate PDF or WORD docs from the Markdown files.

 # Project Documentation